 What are the 7 female archetypes?

-… And yes, womanhood is complex!
-So narrowing it down to seven female archetypes may seem a little reductionist.
-But these archetypes are not intended to constrain, they’re here to give structure and holding to an exploration of the fullness of divine feminine energy (beyond the confines of patriarchally defined femininity).
+But I’ve come to realise that these archetypes are not intended to constrain, they’re here to give structure and holding to an exploration of the fullness of divine feminine energy (beyond the confines of patriarchally defined femininity).

 The maiden archetype

 The maiden archetype embodies purity, innocence, and youth.
-Her energy is fresh and unaffected, and she seems to move through life with ease, expressing an unspoiled, uncorrupted nature.
+Her energy is fresh and unaffected, and she seems to move through life with ease, expressing a youthful, trusting nature.

 Sometimes childlike, this youthful feminine archetype has a playful spirit, and her energy holds a gentle, affectionate naivety that can win hearts.
 She seems to trust everyone she meets and lives her life through a cascade of synchronicities and magical coincidences!